-What would happen if long-term unemployed were allowed to decide for themselves what at least some of the money, that is spent every year to prepare them for the labour market, should be used for?
-The municipality of Aarhus (DK) decided to find out and, in collaboration with the University of Aarhus, The Social Development Center and the Velux Foundation, it has initiated a two-year pilot project which has made it financially possible to give a cash grant of up to DKK 50 000 (approx. EUR 6 700) to 100 long-term unemployed citizens to help them in their efforts in finding or creating a job.
-The beneficiary is therefore responsible for how and what the money is used and what it is spent on.
+What would happen if the long-term unemployed were allowed to decide for themselves how the money that is spent every year to prepare them for the labour market - at least some of it - should be used?
+The municipality of Aarhus (DK) decided to find out and, in collaboration with the University of Aarhus, The Social Development Centre and the Velux Foundation, it has initiated a two-year pilot project which has made it financially possible to give a cash grant of up to DKK 50,000 (approx. €6,700) to 100 long-term unemployed citizens to help them in their efforts in finding or creating a job.
+The beneficiary is therefore responsible for how the money is used and what it is spent on.

 The project is run from the perspective that the citizens are experts in their own lives.
 Therefore, it makes sense that they have a greater influence on what should be done in order to find a job.
-The vision is that the individual becomes the driving force in his or hers own job performance and that this will increase the chances of getting a job.
+The vision is that the individual becomes the driving force in his or her own job performance and that this will increase the chances of getting a job.

-• Testing and developing a model for self-budgeting in employment activities,
+• Testing and developing a model for self-budgeting in employment activities;

-• Developing tools for the case managers and supporting them in this new way of working with the citizens,
+• Developing tools for the case managers and supporting them in this new way of working with the citizens;

 • Validation and analysis of the data that is produced in the project by Aarhus University.

 The first results are promising.
 At the time of this writing, 9 of the 16 participants who wanted to become self-employed have succeeded in doing so.